On the Efficiency of Highly Stratified Experiments: Proofs of Main Results

 Moreover, $(X_i, A_i, R_i)$ is identically distributed across $1 \leq i \leq n$. \end{lemma}

 \begin{proof} Fix $a \in \{0, 1\}$ and any Borel sets $B \in \mathbf R^{d_r} \times \mathbf R^{d_r}$ and $C \in \mathbf R^{d_x}$.

-where the first equality follows from the law of iterated expectations, the second equality follows from \eqref{eq:unconfounded}, the third equality follows from the law of iterated expectation as well as the facts that $Q_n = Q^n$ and $\mathrm{Pr} \{A_i = 1 | X_i = x\}$ as a function is identical across $1 \leq i \leq n$ .
+where the first equality follows from the law of iterated expectations, the second equality follows from \eqref{eq:unconfounded}, the third equality follows from the law of iterated expectations as well as the fact that $Q_n = Q^n$.
 The first statement of the lemma then follows from the definition of a conditional expectation.

 To prove the second statement, fix units $i$ and $i'$.
 Clearly $X_i$ and $X_{i'}$ are identically distributed.
 Conditional on $X_i$, for any Borel set $C \in \mathbf R^{d_r}$ and $a \in \{0, 1\}$, it follows (a) that